What happened that day?

 Celebrating writers for children and young adults

-The honour for New Zealand's longest-running book award goes to the Esther Glen Award, given ‘for the most distinguished contribution to New Zealand literature for children and young adults'.
-The award was established in 1945 in commemoration of one of New Zealand's finest children's writers.
-Since its inception it has been given to many of New Zealand's favourite children's and young adult writers.
+New Zealand's longest-running book award is the Esther Glen Award, which is given for ‘the most distinguished contribution to New Zealand literature for children and young adults'.
+Established in 1945 in commemoration of one of New Zealand's finest children's writers, it has been won by many of New Zealand's favourite children's and young adult writers.

-Celebrated New Zealand children's and young adult writer Margaret Mahy has been given the award a record six times (1970, 1973, 1983, 1985, 1993 and 2001).
-She received it for her first published book, A lion in the meadow, and most recently in 2001 for her young adult novel, 24 hours.
+Celebrated New Zealand children's and young adult writer Margaret Mahy won the award a record six times (1970, 1973, 1983, 1985, 1993 and 2001).
+She received it for her first published book, A lion in the meadow.
 Tessa Duder has received the award three times (1988, 1990 and 1992), on each occasion for a book in her inspirational young adult series, Alex.
-Another multiple winner is Maurice Gee, an author equally celebrated for his writing for adults.
-Gee received the award in 1986 and 1995 and is on the 2008 shortlist for his young adult novel, Salt.
+Another multiple winner is Maurice Gee, an author equally celebrated for his writing for adults, who received the award in 1986 and 1995.
+More recently, David Hill (1998 and 2003) and Bernard Beckett (2005 and 2007) have also won the award twice.
 The winners are announced at the annual conference of the Library and Information Association of New Zealand Aotearoa (LIANZA), which administers the awards.

 Further information